PlethoraChutney/exawatcher/README.md

  - Finished (job completed successfully)

 To process only a specific project, use `--process-project {project name}`.
-You can force all jobs in a project to be processed regardless of state with `--force-process {project name}` but it's probably better to manually delete `.exawatcher/last_status.txt` in the jobs you want to process.
+You can force all jobs to send DMs regardless of state with `--force-process` but it's probably better to manually delete `.exawatcher/last_status.txt` in the jobs you want to process.

 If you are adding an existing project to ExaWatcher with many finished jobs,